openvinotoolkit/datumaro/docs/source/docs/jupyter_notebook_examples/manipulate.rst

 ##########

 When importing multiple datasets, Datumaro helps to manipulate and merge them into a single dataset.
-Since the manipulations such as reidentification, label redefinition, or filtration are mostly the topic of transformation, we here describe how to merge two heterogeneous datasets through `IntersectMerge`.
+We here describe how to merge two heterogeneous datasets through `IntersectMerge`.

 .. toctree::
    :maxdepth: 1